International and European applicants FAQs

 You’ll find step-by-step advice for applying to the University and following up on your offer on our website:

-Below, you’ll find answers to the most frequently asked questions we receive from international students at this time.
+Below, you’ll find answers to the most frequently asked questions we receive from international students.

 We’re delighted you’re considering studying with us.